Consular reception of the MFA remains closed.

 The precondition for processing the legalisation application is the receipt of the state fee on the abovementioned Ministry of Finances’ account.

-A document sent in via post shall be delivered to the applicant by registered mail at the address noted in the application.
+Legalised documents shall be delivered to the applicant by registered mail to the Estonian address noted in the application.

 A public document cannot be legalised if: